canhazdb/documentation/content/docs/contributing/developing.md

 ---
 id: install
-title: Installing
+title: Developing
-sidebar_label: Installing
+sidebar_label: Developing
+path: Docs / Contributing / Developing
-lastModified: 2021-02-11
+lastModified: 2021-05-27
 ---

 There are a few different ways you can install canhazdb, depending on your individual use case.